ITISFoundation/osparc-manual/docs/study_setup/loading_data/loading_data.md

 3. In the dialog popup, you may choose the file you would like to add.
 For large files, upload will take a moment and status will be displayed in a loading bar.

 ## Adding a Remote File
 Besides local files, you may also add files directly from download links from the internet or from other *o²S²PARC* studies.
-This way, you will not need to download the files to your local computer and them upload them again to *o²S²PARC*.
+This way, you will not need to download the files to your local computer and then upload them again to *o²S²PARC*.
 Files from the internet could be from, for example, Github or the SPARC Portal.
-### Adding a File via Download Link
+### Adding a File via a Link
 1. Create a File Picker Service by double clicking in the empty space of your **Pipeline Workspace** and choosing the *File Picker* Service in the resulting popup.
 It will now appear on your **Pipeline Workspace**.
 2. Click on the newly created *File Picker* and you should now see its upload options in the secondary column of **Workbench**.
-3. Provide its URL link in the *Type a Download Link* field of the *File Picker* options and click the ```Select``` button.
+3. Provide its URL link in the *Type a Link* field at the bottom of the *File Picker* options and click the ```Select``` button.

 ### Using a File from Another Study
 1. Create a File Picker Service by double clicking in the empty space of your **Pipeline Workspace** and choosing the *File Picker* Service in the resulting popup.
 It will now appear on your **Pipeline Workspace**.